-Although they are also an outdoor plant, they can be kept indoors to overwinter.
-Or, they can bloom indoors all year long with enough light.
+Although they are also an outdoor plant, geraniums are typically kept indoors to overwinter.
+Alternatively, they can bloom indoors all year long with enough light.

 - Place plants in pots with drainage holes to avoid root rot.
 Do not use a saucer beneath your pot unless filled with pebbles.

 - Use soil-less potting mixture (not dirt) when planting in containers.

 - For maximum bloom, place the plants in an area where they will get 4-6 hours of sunlight daily.